oren/aws-solution-architect-associate/cloud-guru.md

 * You can reboot both without loosing data.
 * Both ROOT volumes will be deleted on termination but with EBS volumes you can tell AWS to keeyp the root device volume.

+### ELB
+* Types: Application, Network, and Classic
+* Application Load Balancer: OSI layer 7
+* Network Load Balancer: for performance, layer 4. million of RPS.
+* Classic: legacy. layer 7 features such as X-Forwarded and sticky sessions and also layer 4 for TCP apps.
+* 504 error - gateway timeout. if the app stopped responding, the ELB will send it.
+You need to scale the app out or up.
+* X-Forwarded - the public ip address of the client that calls you. the elb pass it to the ec2.

+#### ELB lab
+Creating Classic and Network ELB

+* ssh to our EC2,